gautamyadavs/Leave-Module/README.md

 This mainly deals with the leave applications and the relevant processes mainly focused on Academic Institutions.
 Requires python3.5+ and django==1.11.4+

+DESIGNED BY
+FrontEnd and Documentation: Arpit Jain<BR>
+BackEnd and Database: Gautam Yadav<BR>

 TO USE

 Install virtualenv pip install virtualenv<BR>